mofro/team_intelligence_framework/Persona_Framework_Implementation_Guide.md

 - See ARCHITECTURAL_DECISIONS.md for decisions made
 - See REFACTORING_REFERENCE.md for schema mapping details
 - See PROJECT_MIGRATION_GUIDE.md for project-specific extensions
+- Review EXPERTISE_DOMAINS.md for domain/specialization structure

 **For Adding Personas**:
 - Use schema template above
 - Follow v1.2 structure
+- Reference expertise domains in defers_to
 - Consult existing personas for patterns

 **For Custom Implementations**:
 - Fork domain folder for your project
-- Create project-specific teams
+- Create project-specific teams with expertise_mapping
 - Document in PROJECT_MIGRATION_GUIDE.md

 ---

-**The framework is designed for extensibility with stable core principles and flexible implementations.**
+**The framework is designed for extensibility with stable core principles and flexible implementations.
+Clear distinction between expertise domains and framework-specific specializations ensures scalability as the framework grows.**